Nathaniel Chalobah: Loan to Watford

 Chalobah signed on loan for Championship club Watford on 31 August 2012 until January 2013.
-He made his first-team debut for the club on 18 September 2012 against Brighton & Hove Albion, coming on as 73rd-minute substitute for Fernando Forestieri.
+He made his first-team debut for the club on 18 September 2012 against Brighton & Hove Albion, coming on as a 73rd-minute substitute for Fernando Forestieri.
 He later made his first start, lasting the full 90 minutes in Watford's 2–2 draw with Bristol City on 23 September.
 On 17 November, Chalobah scored his first goal for Watford in a 2–1 win over Wolverhampton Wanderers.
 He scored his second goal for Watford in a 1–1 draw against Burnley, on 15 December, with a fine volley from the edge of the box.

 On 2 January 2013, Chalobah extended his loan at Watford until the end of the 2012–13 season.
 In April, he scored with a 35-yard shot that Leicester City goalkeeper Kasper Schmeichel said he never saw; Watford won 2–1.

-Chalobah played for Watford as they reached the 2013 Championship play-off Final, in which they were defeated 1–0 by Crystal Palace.
+Chalobah played for Watford as they reached the 2013 Championship play-off final, in which they were defeated 1–0 by Crystal Palace.